AndreyDodonov-EH/netilion-all/docs/InstrumentationApi.md

 ### HTTP request headers

- - **Content-Type**: application/json
+ - **Content-Type**: Not defined
  - **Accept**: application/json

 <a name="getBillOfMaterialsOfInstrumentation"></a>
 # **getBillOfMaterialsOfInstrumentation**
-> BillOfMaterialsResponse getBillOfMaterialsOfInstrumentation(instrumentationId, , opts)
+> BillOfMaterialsResponse getBillOfMaterialsOfInstrumentation(instrumentationId, opts)

 Get all bill of materials of an instrumentation